 - 21 students from McPherson County are currently studying at KU Medical Center.

 - 9 McPherson County physicians serve as volunteer KU Medical Center faculty, providing medical students with hands-on training in rural and underserved communities as part of the Rural Preceptorship Program.

-- McPherson County is part of the Southcentral Medical Education Network with Greg Thomas, MD, and Marla Ullom-Minnich, MD, a resident of McPherson and Moundridge, respectively, serving as the Medical Education Directors.
-The medical education directors help coordinate the School of Medicine's efforts to mentor, train and place physicians throughout Kansas.
+- McPherson County is part of the South-Central Medical Education Network with Greg Thomas, M.D., and Marla Ullom-Minnich, M.D., residents of McPherson and Moundridge, respectively, serving as the medical education directors.
+The directors help coordinate the School of Medicine's efforts to mentor, train and place physicians throughout Kansas.

 Strengthening the Health Care Workforce

-- 58 KU Medical Center graduates live and/or practice in McPherson County.
+- 63 KU Medical Center alumni live and/or practice in McPherson County.